 2. Get rid of hero complex

 I was an engineer in the Navy.
-I worked all over my ship working on pumps, HP/LP lines, Cryogenics, and all sorts of miscellaneous machinery.
+I worked all over my ship on pumps, HP/LP lines, Cryogenics, and all sorts of miscellaneous machinery.

-I never fired a weapon at any terrorists and the closest I came to being shot by an ‘bad guy’ was when an enemy submarine snuck through our defenses and popped up near my ship.
+I never fired a weapon at any terrorists and the closest I came to being shot by a ‘bad guy’ was when an enemy submarine snuck through our defenses and popped up near my ship.
 We went to General Quarters and I ran off to my pump-room where I closed the hatch and I distinctly remember thinking, “So this is where it ends”.

 I spent the next however long down their watches gauges waiting to get blown up.